Trump blames Iran as protests erupt outside U.S. embassy in Iraq

-BAGHDAD (Reuters) - Protesters enraged by U.S. air strikes on Iraq staged a violent demonstration outside the U.S. Embassy in Baghdad on Tuesday, setting fires ablaze and hurling stones as security forces and guards fired tear gas and stun grenades to repel them.
+The incident marked a sharp escalation of the proxy conflict between Washington and Tehran - both influential players in Iraq - while mass protests are challenging Iraq’s own political system nearly 17 years after the U.S. invasion that toppled Saddam Hussein.

+It comes after months of security incidents in the region for which both sides have traded blame.

-In Washington, U.S. President Donald Trump accused Iran of orchestrating the violence and said Tehran would be held responsible.
+U.S. President Donald Trump accused Iran of orchestrating the violence and said it would be held responsible.
+Iran rejected the accusation.

 More U.S. troops were being sent to the embassy, U.S. officials said.

+The U.S. Embassy in Baghdad has been hit by sporadic but non-lethal rocket fire in recent months, and was regularly shelled following the U.S.-led invasion of 2003, but has not been physically attacked by demonstrators in this way before.

 The protests were led by Iranian-backed militias and lasted several hours, but the U.S. State Department said later that personnel were secure and the facility had not been breached.